parkmee/CLI-guessing-game/README.md

 ## Getting Started

 Clone this repository to play the game on your command line.
+Enter "npm install" to install node packages required to run the program.
 Enter "node index.js" to launch the game.
 After entering "Y" to start a game, guess letters one at a time to guess the word.

 ## Built With